 - Huawei Mate RS Porsche Design

-The following Honor-branded smartphones will also start to receive the EMUI 9.0 update on November 10:
+The following Honor-branded smartphones are also receiving the EMUI 9.0 update:

 LG Android Pie phones

 Another company that’s struggling to shift handsets is LG, but unlike HTC the South Korean firm has been very quiet on the Android Pie front.

 Motorola started rolling out the Android Pie update to the Moto Z3 in January 2019, which also adds support for the previously-announced Moto Mod 5G.
 The magnetic modular attachment, which clips to the back of the Moto Z3, contains a Snapdragon 855 SoC, which includes the all-important Qualcomm Snapdragon X50 5G modem, supporting downloads speeds of up to 5Gbps, and boasting four 5G antennas.